geopan/geopan.github.io/_posts/2015-08-06-spatial-mongodb.md

 The first step is to create a Mongodb database with some spatial data.
 For this example, we will use the Australian suburbs layer available on the [Australian Bureau of Statistics](http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1270.0.55.003July%202011).

+## Get the right format

 It took me a bit of time to figure out the right format in import for Mongo.
-It is actually the `Features` part of a GeoJson:
+It is actually the `Features` part of a [GeoJson](http://geojson.org/) and the geometries have to be in 2 dimensions (no z or altitude).

 ~~~ json
 [